Skip to main content

 Icon accessibility 16x9

-Do not use excessively heavy (or excessively thin) stroke weights when outlining type.
+Do not use excessively heavy (or excessively thin) stroke weights for our icons.

 Icons should only be used on approved color backgrounds.